-I am a Lecturer in Corporate Governance and Director of Graduate Studies in the School of Law at Queen’s University Belfast.
-I teach on our LLM in International Business Law.
+I am a Lecturer in Corporate Governance in the School of Law at Queen’s University Belfast.
+I teach on our LLMs in International Business Law and in Law and Technology.
 I also teach Company Law and Corporate Governance on our LLB programme.
+I currently director of the JD Programme, which is an innovative, research-led professional doctorate aimed at people who want to bring advanced research skills into the legal profession.

 PhD in Political Philosophy, 2003